 What is dual fuel energy tariff and is it better?

 A dual fuel tariff means you get both gas and electricity from one supplier.
 Single fuel means you get just one of either gas or electricity from one supplier.
 So you could have two suppliers – one for gas and one for electricity.
 The most common combination of fuel in people’s homes is gas and electricity.

 The helpful thing with dual fuel tariff, getting both from one provider, is that it's easier to manage your energy account as everything is in one place and any queries can be sorted by one contact.
-Dual fuel can often be cheaper too as you can get extra discounts when taking both electricity and gas from the same supplier.
+Dual fuel can often be cheaper, as you're receiving both electricity and gas from the same supplier.